-By Road- Exit M27 at Junction 11 (A32), Follow A32 for approximatly 5 miles.
+By Road- Use post code PO12 1AH for satnav.
+Exit M27 at Junction 11 (A32), Follow A32 for approximatly 5 miles.
 On entering Gosport you will pass Aldi supermarket on the left.
 The marina is a few hundred yards after Aldi and is signed “Premier Marina”.
 If you pass the Castle Tavern Pub, you have gone too far.

 BY Rail-Portsmouth Harbour is the nearest station and has a direct link from Waterloo.
 Turn left when leaving the station and follow the ramp down to the Gosport foot ferry.
 Take the ferry to Gosport (every 15 mins).
 Turn right from the ferry terminal in Gosport and walk approximatly 200m, passing the Castle Tavern on your right.
 The marina entrance is immediately after the pub on the right.